-The images Suzanne captured during a stay on a tobacco farm in Zimbabwe during the land invasions of 2000, formed her first exhibition at the Zimbabwe High Commission in London.
-Tipped as a ‘Shooting Star’ by the British Journal of Photography, Suzanne has since worked with international humanitarian organisations such as WaterAid, CARE, and Médecins Sans Frontières; her images bringing awareness to major social issues and gracing the covers of international newspapers and magazines.
+My lucky break came whilst recovering from a boating accident that left my spine so damaged, doctors feared I may never walk again.
+Desperate for a solution to the chronic pain, I headed South to the African sun, armed with a Canon Eos 5 and a huge bag of film.
+The images I captured on a tobacco farm in Zimbabwe during the land invasions of 2000, formed my first exhibition at the Zimbabwe High Commission in London.
+Tipped as a ‘Shooting Star’ by the British Journal of Photography, I continued to work with international humanitarian organisations such as WaterAid, CARE, and Médecins Sans Frontières.
+My images bringing awareness to major social issues and gracing the covers of international newspapers and magazines.